roodriiigooo/PWNAGOTCHI-CUSTOM-FACES-MOD/README.md

 >> If you will use it in another fork or hardware, please be aware that you might need to adapt what is shown here

 > **Note**
+> Anyone can contribute by making a pull request.
+>> Don't limit yourself to just this article, feel free to create your own themes!

+> **Note**
 > This tutorial requires a minimum level of knowledge.
->> Anyone can contribute by making a pull request.

 ## :bangbang: Disclaimer